 - Immediate abdominal imaging is required for patients with hepatocellular adenomas who present with new or worsened abdominal pain or signs of haemodynamic instability.

-- Patients should stop using oral contraceptives or anabolic steroids.
+- Patients should be managed in referral centres with access to an MDT.
+They should be advised to stop using oral contraceptives or anabolic steroids.
 Pregnancy should be avoided until resection of the tumour because of the risk of growth and rupture.

 - Symptomatic tumours should be resected.
 Due to the increased risk of spontaneous life-threatening haemorrhage and the possible malignant transformation associated with larger-sized tumours, asymptomatic hepatic adenomas approaching 4 cm and those requiring hormonal therapy should also be resected.